If you want to get rid of bees, best ask some-one who knows a lot about bees!

 Bees are going through a hard time - yet we need them.

-But you can still be humane AND SAVE MONEY!
+But you can still be humane and possibly save money.

 Very often, it is not necessary to remove bees at all.